 In 2012 Sir Richard Branson mentioned Nathaniel and business partner Dowadoneye Ojarikre, he congratulated their networking skills in his book “Like a Virgin, The secrets they don’t teach you at business school”.

 In 2016 Nathaniel was listed in the UK Financial Times published Upstanding Top 100 black ethnic minority executives in USA, UK and Ireland.
 He was listed in the top 20 with position 17.
-In October 2016 Peat was entered into the 2017 UK Black Powerlist.
+In 2017 Peat was entered into the UK Black Powerlist and BAME 100 Top Board Index List.

-Nathaniel's life conitinues to inspire many people and he remains connected to the community that he serves, he is an international acclaimed speaker, youth advocate and ambassodor for various social causes.
+Nathaniel's life continues to inspire many people and he remains connected to the community that he serves, he is an international acclaimed speaker, youth advocate and ambassador for various social causes including fighting for racial equality.